Lady of Elche: Discovery and repatriation

 Don Pedro Ibarra invited French archaeologist Pierre Paris to his home to see the Mystery Play of Elche.
 When the archaeologist saw the Iberian bust, he recognized its worth and notified the Louvre in Paris.
-The Louvre offered a large sum of money for the time: 4000 francs, and purchased the sculpture within a few weeks of its discovery.
-Despite opposition from Doña Asuncion, the Iberian bust was sold.
+The Louvre offered a large sum of money for the time: 4,000 francs, and purchased the sculpture within a few weeks of its discovery.
+Despite opposition from Doña Asunción, the Iberian bust was sold.
 On 30 August 1897, the sculpture was sent to the Louvre.

-For 40 years the Dama de Elche was exhibited at the Louvre.
+For 40 years, the Lady of Elche was exhibited at the Louvre.
 After the start of World War II in 1939, as a precaution, the sculpture was transferred for safe-keeping to the castle of Montauban near Toulouse.
 The Vichy government negotiated the statue's return to Spain with Franco's government.
-In 1941 it was returned through an exchange of works (which also included the Immaculate Conception of the Venerable Ones (or Immaculate Conception of Soult) by Murillo, the twin sphinxes of El Salobral and several pieces of the Treasure of Guarrazar, and the Iberian sculptures of Osuna.
-In return Spain transferred to France a portrait of Mariana of Austria by Velázquez (the Prado kept another existing version of the portrait, which was considered of superior quality) and a Portrait of Antonio de Covarrubias by El Greco.
+In 1941, it was returned through an exchange of works, which also included the Immaculate Conception of the Venerable Ones by Murillo, the twin sphinxes of El Salobral and several pieces of the Treasure of Guarrazar, and the Iberian sculptures of Osuna.
+In return, Spain transferred to France a portrait of Mariana of Austria by Velázquez (the Prado kept another existing version of the portrait, which was considered of superior quality) and a Portrait of Antonio de Covarrubias by El Greco.
 Since 1941, the Lady of Elche has been officially owned by the Museo del Prado (catalog number E433).

 The discovery of the Lady of Elche initiated a popular interest in pre-Roman Iberian culture.
 She appeared on a 1948 Spanish one-peseta banknote and was mentioned in William Gaddis's The Recognitions (1955).

-In 1971 it was transferred from El Prado to the National Archaeological Museum of Spain, where it is currently exhibited.
+In 1971, it was transferred from the Prado to the National Archaeological Museum of Spain, where it is currently exhibited.

 Exhibitions in Elche

-In 1965 the Dama de Elche returned briefly to Elche, on the occasion of the seventh centenary of Mystery Play of Elche.
+In 1965, the Lady of Elche returned briefly to Elche, on the occasion of the seventh centenary of Mystery Play of Elche.

 On 19 January 2006, the Minister of Culture of Spain, Carmen Calvo, issued a decision to temporarily lease the Lady to its hometown.
-From 18 May 2006, to 1 November 2006. the Dama de Elche presided over the inauguration of the Museum of Archaeology and History of Elche (in the Palace of Altamira) and the exhibition From Ilici to Elx, 2500 Years of History that took place in different locations in the city.
+From 18 May 2006 to 1 November 2006, the Lady of Elche presided over the inauguration of the Museum of Archaeology and History of Elche (in the Palace of Altamira) and the exhibition From Ilici to Elx, 2500 Years of History that took place in different locations in the city.
 It was represented by an exact replica afterwards.